KatHaruto/image_compressing/README.md

 ```

 ## Expected Results
-- New 5 files will be saved.
+- New 1 directory will be made and 5 files will be saved.
   - \<filename\>_jpeg_compressed.bmp
     compressed image using conventional JPEG
   - \<filename\>_jpeg_compressed_with_lasso(lambda=\<lambda\>).bmp × 4